uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

 R data visualisation with RStudio and ggplot2: introduction
 ================
-2019-11-28
+2020-04-22

-> This document is redacted in Rmd; the source file is available here:
+> This document is redacted in R markdown; the source file is available
+> here:
 > <https://gitlab.com/stragu/DSH/blob/master/R/ggplot2_intro/ggplot2_intro.Rmd>
 > It is then knitted as a Markdown document, which is the best version
 > to view online and to print: